 As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.
+Interfund services provided and used are not eliminated in the process of consolidation.

 Amounts reported as program revenues include 1) charges for services, 2) operating grants and contributions, and 3) capital grants and contributions.
 Internally dedicated resources are reported as general revenues rather than as program revenues.
 Likewise, general revenues include all taxes.